 Secretary and an administrative assistant – both titles are often interchanged, but the jobs they perform are quite different.
 They might share some overlapping responsibilities, but in many organisations, an administrative assistant has a higher degree of responsibility compared to a secretary.
-For a secretary to excel at his/her job, he/she will require to undergo a secretary training course.
+For a secretary to excel at his/her job, he/she will require to undergo a secretary courses.

 A secretary will be the first person who you will encounter, most of the times.
 They often serve the role of a receptionist, greeting people who enter the office and directing them to the people they want to meet.
 They also handle written correspondence, take phone calls, forward the calls to the concerned people and receive messages too.
 Secretaries can also make appointments and maintain schedules for their supervisors.
 A secretary’s work is generally more focused on clerical work.
 Their job responsibilities often include typing, filing, data entry, bookkeeping, etc. Secretaries may report to the bosses or an administrative assistant.
 Secretaries may undergo secretary training to become proficient in their field.